My-Health-Tracker-V1/My-Health-Tracker/README.md

 password: rjj8uN9qVAtmt8B
 ```

-## Try the codes on your localhost
+## Try the code on your localhost

 ### Step 1 | Fork this repo

-Click `Fork` to making a copy of this project on your remote repo
+Click `Fork` to make a copy of this project

 ### Step 2 | Clone this repo
-Go to your terminal and navigate to the directory where you want to clone the remote repo to your local machine
+Go to your terminal, navigate to a directory and clone the repo to your local machine

 ```shell
 $ git clone <Repo-HTTPS>
 ```
 ### Step 3 | Run the backend server
-Run the following codes in the roots folder of `my-health-tracker`
+Run the following code within the folder `my-health-tracker`

 ```shell
 $ cd my-health-tracker
 $ npm install
 $ npm run dev
 ```
-### Step 4 | Start the react app
+### Step 4 | Launch the react app
-Open another terminal pane and nagivate into the `client` folder
+Open another terminal window and nagivate to the `client` folder

 ```shell
 $ cd my-health-tracker/client